 - After the assessment, select Enter Scores for the student and measure.
-Then, select Enter Scores again in the popup window.
+Note that the form identifier is once again shown for the assessment in case you need to confirm which form was used.
+Select Enter Scores again in the popup window to begin scoring.

 - The scoring page will open.
 First, check the date to the left.
 By default, today's date will be shown.
 If you administered the assessment before today, select next to the date field and select the date when you administered the assessment.